Expensify/App/README.md

 # Deploying
 ##  Continuous deployment / GitHub workflows
 Every PR merged into `master` will kick off the **Create a new version** GitHub workflow defined in `.github/workflows/version.yml`.
-It will look at the current version and increment it by one build version, create a PR with that new version, and tag the version.
+It will look at the current version and increment it by one build version (using [`react-native-version`](https://www.npmjs.com/package/react-native-version)), create a PR with that new version, and tag the version.

 The PR will be merged automatically by the GitHub workflow **automerge** to keep the version always up to date.

 When a new tag is pushed, it will trigger a deploy of all four clients:
 1. The **web** app automatically deploys via a GitHub Action in `.github/workflows/main.yml`
-2. The **desktop** app automatically deploys via a GitHub Action in `.github/workflows/desktop.yml`
+2. The **MacOS desktop** app automatically deploys via a GitHub Action in `.github/workflows/desktop.yml`
 3. The **Android** app automatically deploys via a GitHub Action in `.github/workflows/android.yml`
 4. The **iOS** app automatically deploys via a GitHub Action in `.github/workflows/ios.yml`